AdobeDocs/journey-optimizer.pt-BR/help/using/configuration/dmarc-record.md

 ### Configurar o DMARC para novos subdomínios {#set-up-dmarc}

-Ao delegar novos subdomínios ao Adobe em [!DNL Journey Optimizer], um registro DMARC será criado no DNS para seu domínio.
+Ao delegar novos subdomínios ao Adobe em [!DNL Journey Optimizer], um registro DMARC será criado no DNS para o seu domínio.
 Siga as etapas abaixo para implementar o DMARC.

 >[!CAUTION]
 >
->Para estar em conformidade com o novo requisito do Gmail e do Yahoo! e evitar problemas de capacidade de entrega com os principais ISPs, é recomendável configurar um registro DMARC para todos os subdomínios delegados.
+>Para estar em conformidade com o novo requisito do Gmail e do Yahoo! e evitar problemas de capacidade de entrega com os principais ISPs, é recomendável configurar o registro do DMARC para todos os subdomínios delegados.
 [Saiba mais](dmarc-record-update.md)

 <!--If you fail to comply with the new requirement from Gmail and Yahoo! to have DMARC record for all sending domains, your emails are expected to land into the spam folder or to get blocked.-->